 The RMTG is the point-of-contact for scientific logistics.
 They plan with the scientists and research groups for the shipping and receiving of equipment and supplies.
 These technicians plan the deck load and laboratory setup.
 They operate forklifts on docks and the cranes on all ships, and supervise loading and unloading of scientific equipment and supplies.
 They report the load plan with weights of large items to the ship's captain for stability calculations.
 During expeditions the resident technicians make consolidated container shipments of scientific supplies, equipment and samples to and from foreign ports.
 The safe stowage of explosives, chemicals and isotopes are all provided for by designated portable vans or containers maintained by the RMTG.

 Resident technicians provide liaison with government agencies, ship agents, scientists, and ship officers in such areas as permits for hazardous material, customs clearance, shipping, scheduling and loading plans.
-They serve as safety officers on deck, familiarize and train oncoming scientific parties, operate small boats and most are qualified SCUBA divers.
-The head of the group holds the UCSD/SIO explosives permit.
-The technicians in the group routinely support seismic shooting operations on SIO and other UNOLS vessels, as well as USN research ships.
-They also maintain sample logs, navigation and bathymetry data.
+They serve as safety officers on deck, familiarize and train oncoming scientific parties, operate small boats, and most are qualified SCUBA divers.

 - giant gravity corer

 - portable labs

 BIOLOGICAL SAMPLING - A limited suite of biological sampling equipment can be provided on board Roger Revelle.
 This includes an Isaacs-Kidd midwater trawl (10' mouth), a 1 m plankton net, a 1 m neuston net, a 10' Otter trawl, and assorted dip nets.
 Contact the resident technicians regarding this equipment.